svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

   }
 ```
 The `FUNCTION` continuation pops off the function expression from the stack and
-then pushes 'arg` that represents the argument list and the `FUNCTION_APP` continuation to the stack.
+then pushes `arg` that represents the argument list and the `FUNCTION_APP` continuation to the stack.

 Then the context is set up so that the function expression is evaluated
 into a function object (`closure`, extension, built in function).